Rayuaz/heros-tavern/readme.md

 npm run build
 ```

-In the production environment, you will still need to run the database and the API Gateway, following steps 1 and 2.
+In the production environment, you will still need to start PocketBase and the API Gateway, following steps 1 and 2.

 ### Environment variables